WRLC/Islandora-Catalog-Search/README.md

 ## Configuration

+Place the 'Link to library catalog' block and configure it to only show up on citation pages.

-Configuration can be found at admin/islandora/islandora_catalog_search
+More configuration options can be found at admin/islandora/islandora_catalog_search

 ## License